bryn-g/bryn-g/README.md

-> "Color does not add a pleasant quality to design — it reinforces it." — Pierre Bonnard
+> "Colour does not add a pleasant quality to design — it reinforces it." — Pierre Bonnard